What are my divorce options?

 3. Power/Fairness: How much control do you want over your divorce agreement?

-Some people prefer to have complete control over the terms of their agreement while others would prefer that a judge or the courts dictate the terms of their settlement in their divorce decree.
+Some people prefer to have complete control over the terms of their agreement while others would prefer that a judge or the courts dictate the terms of their settlement agreement in their divorce decree.

 4. Child-Focused: To what degree do you wish to have your children's needs put first?
 And what level of detail do you want or need to spell out in your co-parenting arrangement?